MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-walkthrough-powershell-proxy.md

 > [!NOTE]
 > The values given in this example command will need to be customized for your environment.

-## Step 3a: Optional if you have prestaged cluster service objects and DNS records
+## Step 3a: (Optional) Configure your deployment if you have prestaged cluster service objects and DNS records

 Set the configuration settings for the Azure Kubernetes Service host using the [Set-AksHciConfig](./reference/ps/set-akshciconfig.md) command.
-You must specify the `imageDir`, `workingDir`, 'clusterrolename', 'cloudservicecidr' and `cloudConfigLocation` parameters.
-If you want to reset your config details, run the command again with new parameters.
+You must specify the `imageDir`, `workingDir`, `clusterrolename`, `cloudservicecidr` and `cloudConfigLocation` parameters.
+If you want to reset your configuration details, run the command again with new parameters.

 Configure your deployment with the following command.